laraish/laraish/readme.md

 // The child page "works" of "about".
 Route::any('page.about.works', Controller@method);

-// Ant child page of "about".
+// Any child page of "about".
 Route::any('page.about.*', Controller@method);

-// Ant descendant page of "about".
+// Any descendant page of "about".
 Route::any('page.about.**', Controller@method);

 // Grouping multiple routes that sharing a common `prefix`.